Open Your Eyes (Yes album): Background

 By mid-1997, the Yes line-up of singer Jon Anderson, bassist Chris Squire, guitarist Steve Howe, keyboardist Rick Wakeman, and drummer Alan White had recorded Keys to Ascension (1996) and Keys to Ascension 2 (1997), two double albums containing live and studio material recorded in 1995 and 1996.
 The studio tracks were produced by American musician Billy Sherwood, who befriended Squire in 1989 and wrote songs together at a time when Anderson had left the band and Sherwood was being considered as his replacement.
 Sherwood had also contributed to the band's album Union (1991) and played additional guitar and keyboards on their Talk (1994) tour.

-When a tour in support of the Keys to Ascension albums was being planned, Yes suffered a setback after Wakeman, who disagreed with how Keys to Ascension 2 was to be packaged and promoted and was unable commit to touring due to solo commitments and management conflicts, left the band causing dates booked for June and July 1997 to be cancelled.
+When a tour in support of the Keys to Ascension albums was being planned, Yes suffered a setback after Wakeman, who disagreed with how Keys to Ascension 2 was to be packaged and promoted and was unable to commit to touring due to solo commitments and management conflicts, left the band causing dates booked for June and July 1997 to be cancelled.
 Band talks with their then-manager Jon Brewer broke down, leaving Anderson to retreat to Hawaii and White and Howe returning home to Seattle and England, respectively.
 Sherwood recalled Brewer "didn't have a clue", adding: "I just grabbed the ball and said, 'I'm not going to watch my favorite band go down here.
 I've got to do something, let's start writing some songs.'"

 With Squire and Sherwood based in California, the pair resumed work on songs for a new album by their own band, Conspiracy.
 As development progressed, Yes secured new management in mid-1997 with the Left Bank Organization who devised an 18-month plan for the band, which the group approved as they were in need of some direction and organisation.
 Left Bank also wished to hear all the material that the band in general were working on.
 Included in the music submitted were songs by Conspiracy, which Left Bank suggested would sound stronger if they were reworked for a Yes studio album, leading to Squire and Sherwood putting forward "Open Your Eyes" and "Man in the Moon" for development.
 Sherwood maintained that apart from the title track, the rest of the material for Open Your Eyes was written during this time by Squire, Anderson, White, and himself.
 Left Bank also wished for the band to begin touring in late 1997 in time for the autumn touring schedule, leaving a limited amount of time for the band to complete the new studio album.
 Matters were complicated further when Castle Communications learned of the band's intentions to tour, and pushed for the release of Keys to Ascension 2 near the same time as Open Your Eyes.